AndrewMorelNJ/osticket-prereqs/README.md

 </p>

 <p>
-Create a new session (User: root / Password: root) & connect to the session
+Create a new session (User: root / Password: root) & connect to the session.
 </p>

 <p>